nomeata/haskell-for-readers/haskell-for-readers.md

 Types
 =====

-In the first section, we have seen how functional programming opens the way to abstraction, and to condense independent concerns into separate pieces of code.
-This is a very powerful tool for modularity, and to focus on the relevant part of a problem, while keeping the bookkeeping out of sight.
-But powerful is also dangerous -- using a higher order function correctly without any aid, can be mind-bending.
+In the first chapter, we have seen how functional programming opens the way to abstraction, and to condense independent concerns into separate pieces of code.
+This is a very powerful tool for modularity, and helps to focus on the relevant part of a problem while keeping the bookkeeping out of sight.
+But powerful is also dangerous -- using a higher order function correctly without any aid can be mind-bending.

-Whenever we write functions like in the previous section, we have an idea in our head about what their arguments are -- are they just numbers, or are they functions, and what kind of functions -- and what they return.
-It is obvious to us that writing `twice isEven` does not make sense, because `isEven` returns `True` or `False`, but expects a number, so it cannot be applied to itself.
+Whenever we write functions like in the previous section, we have an idea in our head about what their arguments are -- are they just numbers, or are they functions, and what kind of functions -- and what do they expect and what do they return.
+It is obvious to us that writing `twice isEven` does not make sense, because `isEven` returns `True` or `False`, but expects a number, so it cannot be applied twice in a row.

 This is all simple and obvious, but it is a lot to keep in your head as the code grows larger, and even more so once the code is changing and there are more people working on it.
 So to keep this power and complexity manageable, Haskell has a strong static type system, which is essentially a way for you to communicate with the compiler about these ideas you have in your head.
 You can ask the compiler “what do you know about this function? what can it take, what kind of things does it return?”.
 And you can tell the compiler “this function ought to take this and return that (and please tell me if you disagree)”.